-Subcutaneous injections

-Subcutaneous injections are administered in areas where the skin is loose (mainly the neck or behind the shoulder).
+Subcutaneous injections Subcutaneous injections are administered in areas where the skin is loose (mainly the neck or behind the shoulder).
 Grasp a fold of skin and slide the needle through the skin, parallel to the animal's neck or trunk.
 This method will avoid penetration of the underlying muscle.
 The needle should be inserted several inches from the operator's hand to avoid accidental self-injection.
 The plunger of the syringe should always be pulled back after entry to ensure the needle is not located within a blood vessel.
 If a large dose is to be delivered, it is advisable to split it between two injection sites.
 After the injection, briefly massage the site to improve the dispersal of the injected material.

-For further information, see the Beef and Sheep disease directories at beefandlamb.ahdb.org.uk
+For further information, see the Beef and Sheep disease directories at ahdb.org.uk/beef-lamb

-Correct storage

-Every medicine has its own specific storage instructions, which can be found on the back of the box or bottle.
-These should be followed closely, as many medicines are sensitive to light and temperature.
-The active ingredient in the medicine will be compromised if it is not stored correctly, causing them to be less effective, if not completely ineffective.
+Correct storage Every medicine has its own specific storage instructions, which can be found on the back of the box or bottle.
+These should be followed closely as many medicines are sensitive to light and temperature.
+The active ingredient in the medicine will be compromised if it is not stored correctly, causing it to be less effective, if not completely ineffective.
 Make sure medicines are stored in the correct location, either a medicine cabinet or fridge, rather than leaving them in farm vehicles, sheds or near livestock pens or handling equipment.
 The fridge temperature should be between 2°C and 8°C. This should be checked regularly using a thermometer, as a recent survey found that many farm fridges were either too warm or too cold.
 For fragile medicines such as live vaccines, being stored at the incorrect temperature can destroy the vaccine and render it totally ineffective.

-For more information, see the BRP manual Using medicines correctly for Better Returns.
+For more information, see the Using medicines responsibly manual.

-Pneumonia/pleurisy and Pasteurella

-In 2017, 3.6 per cent of sheep carcases and 5.8 per cent of cattle carcases slaughtered in England showed evidence of pneumonia/pleurisy.
+Pneumonia/pleurisy and Pasteurella In 2021, 5% of sheep carcases and 4.6% of cattle carcases slaughtered in England showed evidence of pneumonia/pleurisy.